tup916/Summer-2015-Pivot-Algorithm/README.md

    function name

-   Brief explanation of what it does.
+   Brief explanation of what it does

    Precondition: